verrazzano/verrazzano/examples/bobs-books/README.md

    ```

 1. Access the applications.
 To access the applications in a browser, you will need to do one of the following:
-    * **Option 1:** If you are using `xip.io` you can just access the applications using the generated host names, for example:
+    * **Option 1:** If you are using `xip.io`, then you can just access the applications using the generated host names, for example:

       a.
 Robert's Books UI at `https://robert.bobs-books.11.22.33.44.xip.io/`.